-For Windows: The evaluator shall review the TSS and verify that the /GS flag was used during compilation.
-The evaluator shall run a tool, like BinScope, that can verify the correct usage of /GS
+For Windows: Applications that run as Managed Code in the .NET Framework do not require these stack protections.
+Applications developed in Object Pascal using the Delphi IDE compiled with RangeChecking enabled comply with this element.
+For other code, the evaluator shall review the TSS and verify that the /GS flag was used during compilation.
+The evaluator shall run a tool like, BinScope, that can verify the correct usage of /GS.